arthi2900/app1/docs/prd.md

 - Practice exams can be published immediately without approval
 - School-level exams must be submitted for Principal approval before scheduling
 - Can view and manage only own exams (created by them)
+- **Can view student allocation list with attendance status only for own exams**
 - Can view student attempts only for own exams
 - Can grade only own exams
 - Cannot view exams created by other teachers or principal